BrentSeidel/Sim-CPU/README.md

 get the 68000 variant working before expanding to other variants.
 Expect lots of churn right now, but some progress towards a finished product.

 Currently, instructions are being implemented in alphabetical order.
-The various addition instructions are basically finished.
-Several of the simple addressing modes have been tested and are working.
+See the list below for what instructions and addressing modes have been implement and have basic tests.

 Note that at this point testing is basic sanity checks to see if things work mostly as expected.
 Exhaustive testing has not yet been done.